 Nash acquired the entirety of this second flock from Thiessen's son David.
 He now holds the exclusive worldwide rights to the production and sale of Blue Foot Chickens10, which he markets under the same two interchangeable names as did Shipley: Poulet Bleu, and Blue Foot Chicken.

-The breed is thriving today, thanks to Bernie Nash and his team, who have dialed in a feeding program that satisfies their standard for exquisite taste and succulence.
+Today the breed is thriving, thanks to Bernie Nash and his team, who have dialed in a feeding program that satisfies their standard for exquisite taste and succulence.

-I am still unsure exactly how the Blue Foot measures up against the renowned poulet de Bresse (my guess would favor the Bresse!).
+I am still unsure exactly how the current Poulet Bleu measures up against the renowned poulet de Bresse (my guess favors the Bresse).

 But I DO know that top-end chefs in restaurants across North America are doing themselves proud by serving Poulet Bleu to a welcoming public.